Labrador Retriever / Poodle (Miniature)

 When you adopt one of our pets, you will get an animal that has been checked by our veterinarian, spayed or neutered, given basic shots (including Rabies and puppy/kitten shots), a folder with the medical history and various useful information, and a contact with someone to answer any questions you might have as your pet settles into your home.

 What we will ask of you is a small adoption donation to the League, which is only a very small portion of what you would pay a veterinarian for all those services.
 We will also ask you to promise that, if for any reason it does not work out, that you will bring the animal back to us.
 We have made a financial commitment to that pet because we felt it would give someone a great deal of pleasure, therefore we made a substantial monetary and emotional commitment to the animal.

 We are a nonprofit Arkansas corporation that raises funds for veterinary care and housing for adoptable cats and dogs that come to us through the Animal Control Intake of Hot Springs Village Property Owners Association and community resources.
 The Animal Control is one side of the building and we have use of some kennels on other side of the Shelter building, so we are separate, but cooperative units, and AWL administers the adoptions shelter side of the building.
 Our volunteers work at the Adoption Center to socialize, feed and clean the animals, foster many more animals for which we have no room in our shelter, and hold adoption events in Benton and Hot Springs.
 In addition we run spay and neuter clinics to help the surrounding rural areas with population control, and work with local schools to educate children about pets and animals.

-Hours for Adoptions from AWL Monday - Saturday: 11:00 to 3:00 Closed Sundays and Holidays Hot Springs Village Animal Control Intake Hours Monday - Friday: 8:00 to 3:30
+Hours for Adoptions from AWL Monday-Tuesday, Thursday-Saturday: 11:00 to 3:00 Closed Wednesdays, Sundays, and Holidays Hot Springs Village Animal Control Intake Hours Monday - Friday: 8:00 to 3:30